fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erp1.png" width="650" %}

-_Figure: The event related potentials plotted using ft_multiplotER.
-The event related potentials were calculated using ft_preprocessing followed by ft_timelockanalysis_
+_Figure: The event-related potentials plotted using ft_multiplotER.
+The event-related potentials were calculated using ft_preprocessing followed by ft_timelockanalysis_

-This plots the event related fields for all sensors arranged topographically according to their position in the helmet.
+This plots the event-related fields for all sensors arranged topographically according to their position in the helmet.
 You can use the zoom button (magnifying glass) to enlarge parts of the figure.

 Using **[ft_singleplotER](/reference/ft_singleplotER)** we are going to plot a single EEG channel, for instance 'EEG020